 It is based on your job board software settings.

-Candidates can be redirected to job (or job-specific application page) only if Employer website navigation / URL structure offers this data.
+Candidates can be redirected to a job (or job-specific application form) only if Employer website navigation / URL structure offers this data.

 If source jobs are not located on unique URLs: candidates will be redirected to any default page specified (i.e. a job search form on employer website).